 City Farm Chicken Coop

 Original was built for about $350.
-Cute little coop can house 4 hens.
+This is a cute little coop that can house 4 hens.
 And Silkies are perfect chickens as pets!

 Cute Trevor Made Chicken Coop